wovalle/angelos/README.md

 <h3 align="center">angelos</h3>
   <p align="center">
     Angelos automates the synchronization of <a href="https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/routing-to-tunnel/dns">DNS Records</a> between your server and cloudflare.
-Specially useful if you're using <a href="https://developers.cloudflare.com/cloudflare-one/connections/connect-apps">Cloudflare tunnels</a> to expose your services to internet
+Specially useful if you're using <a href="https://developers.cloudflare.com/cloudflare-one/connections/connect-apps">Cloudflare tunnels</a> to expose your services to internet.
     <br />
     <br />
     <a href="https://github.com/wovalle/angelos/discussions/2">Roadmap</a>